I’m Dr. Courey, an incoming Assistant Professor in I-O Psychology at Louisiana State University.

-As an industrial and organizational psychology researcher, I am broadly interested in applying Bayesian methods to applied organizational problems to improve decision-making and statistical communication.
-I am currently funded by the National Science Foundation Graduate Research Fellowship Program (NSF GRFP).
+As an industrial and organizational (I-O) psychologist, I am broadly interested in applying Bayesian methods to applied organizational problems to improve statistical communication and decision-making.
+I have recieved funding for my research from the National Science Foundation Graduate Research Fellowship Program (NSF GRFP), the Society for Industrial and Organizational Psychology (SIOP) Foundation, the American Psychological Association (APA), and Human Resources Research Organization (HumRRO).

 Research interests: